-5.1.1.3.
+5.1.2.
 Selecting the Storage Area to Use

-Select [Add storage] from the toolbar on the right pane of the [New service or application] screen.
+Select [Add storage] from the shortcut menu.
 Select the cluster disk that contains the site database from displayed options on the [Add Storage] screen.

 Select the check box for the disk that contains the site database as shown in the example below and click [OK].